gillenbrown/library/README.md

 Before doing anything, please know that this application is a work in progress.
 If you find a bug or have a feature you'd like to be added, please email me!
 I'll be more than happy to work with you to fix any issues you're having.

 To start, you'll need an ADS key to be able for the application to connect with ADS.
-Follow the steps to generate a new key [here.](https://github.com/adsabs/adsabs-dev-api#access) Once you get that API key, save it as an environment variable named `ADS_DEV_KEY`.
+Follow the steps to generate a new key [here](https://github.com/adsabs/adsabs-dev-api#access) (just steps 1 and 2, don't worry about the `curl` command).
+Once you get that API key, save it as an environment variable named `ADS_DEV_KEY`.

 Then you can install the Pyton application.
+You'll need to be using Python 3.
 I haven't yet made a simple executable, so for now you'll need to clone the repository and install it with pip.
 This will install all the dependencies too.
-This requires Python 3.

 ```
 git clone https://github.com/gillenbrown/library.git